davidjlay2277/capstone-project/README.md

 # Star Wars Epic Duels

-Star Wars Epic Duels is a web-based card duel game where players can select characters from the Star Wars universe and engage in epic card battles against a bot opponent.
+Star Wars Epic Duels is a Milton Bradley tabletop game.
+This application is a simplified web-based adaptaiton where players can select characters from the Star Wars universe and engage in card battles against a bot opponent.

 ## Disclaimer